Purpose and Rationale

 If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may ask us to change it.
 We will decide if the information needs to be changed.
 If we do not agree there are grounds for changing the information, then we will add a note to the relevant information stating that you disagree with it.

 If you believe we have not respected or protected your privacy in line with this policy, please contact us.
-We will treat your complaint confidentially, and in accordance with our Feedback and Complaints Policy.
+We will treat your complaint confidentially.
 We will contact you after receiving your complaint to discuss your concerns and outline options as to how they may be resolved.
 We aim to make sure your complaint is resolved in a timely and appropriate manner.

 Wesley Mission Queensland